-Awards granted under the A&R 2017 LTIP will be upon such terms as may be approved by the Compensation Committee and set forth in an evidence of award.
-An evidence of award will contain such terms and provisions, consistent with the A&R 2017 LTIP, as the Compensation Committee may approve, including provisions for the acceleration of vesting or satisfaction of other requirements upon the occurrence of certain events.
+Awards granted under the A&R 2024 LTIP will be upon such terms as may be approved by the Compensation Committee and set forth in an Award Agreement.
+An Award Agreement will contain such terms and provisions, consistent with the A&R 2024 LTIP, as the Compensation Committee may approve, including provisions for the acceleration of vesting or satisfaction of other requirements upon the occurrence of certain events.
 In general, stock options and SARs will not be granted with an exercise price or base price, as the case may be, less than the full fair market value per share on the date of grant.
 No stock option or SARs may be exercisable more than 10 years from the date of grant.

-Subject to the discretionary acceleration provisions of the A&R 2017 LTIP, any award that vests solely upon the passage of time will vest over a period of time that is no shorter than one year, and any award that vests upon the achievement of performance objectives will have a performance period of at least one year.
-Notwithstanding the foregoing, up to 5% of the maximum number of shares of common stock that may be available for awards under the A&R 2017 LTIP, subject to adjustment as described in the A&R 2017 LTIP, may be used for stock bonus awards and awards that are not subject to a minimum vesting period.
+Subject to the discretionary acceleration (or continued vesting) provisions of the A&R 2024 LTIP, any award that vests solely upon the passage of time will vest over a period of time that is no shorter than one year, and any award that vests upon the achievement of performance objectives will have a performance period of at least one year.
+Notwithstanding the minimum vesting provisions, up to 5% of the maximum number of shares of common stock that may be available for awards under the A&R 2024 LTIP, subject to adjustment as described in the A&R 2024 LTIP, may be used for stock bonus awards and awards that are not subject to a minimum vesting period.